zeorin/argononed/README.md

 An example of this would be the **DISABLE_POWERBUTTON** flag if you build with this option enabled it will no longer be possible to use the power button.

 If you make a typo in the configuration file you will get warnings in log.
 This will also set the **EF_CONF** flag.
 Likewise a mistake on the command line arguments will set the *EF_ARG** flag.

+The option to use AUTO DETECT for the i2c bus and controller types have support.
+Initial test show this is very reliable but this isn't well tested on outside a handful of my own test machines.
+Please report any errors or issues when this feature is in use.

 ## Upgrading to the latest version